 Steve Dabal

-is an independent film director with a background in visual effects, working with brands (Google, Adidas, Paypal, NFL, etc.) and artists (Joey Bada$$, T-Pain, Scarlett Johansson, Oliver Tree, etc.)
+is a creative director with a background in visual effects, working with brands (Google, Meta, Paypal, NFL, etc.) and artists (Joey Bada$$, T-Pain Oliver Tree, etc.)

-As the co-founder and creative director of the Family in New York City, he has grown a small art collective into a full service production house creating digital and physical artworks.
+As the co-founder and ECD of the Family in New York City, he has grown a small art collective into a full service production house creating digital and physical artworks.
 It is proudly artist owned and operated.

 BIOGRAPHY